antononcube/MathematicaVsR/Projects/ConferenceAbstactsSimilarities/README.md

 [Wolfram Technology Conference (WTC)](https://www.wolfram.com/events/technology-conference/2019/),
 \[AAd1, AAd2\].
-Since the number of rstudio::conf abstracts is small and since rstudio::conf 2020 is about to start at the time of preparing this notebook we focus on words and texts from R / RStudio ecosystem of packages and presentations.
+Since the number of rstudio::conf abstracts is small and since rstudio::conf 2020 is about to start at the time of preparing this project we focus on words and texts from RStudio's ecosystem of packages and presentations.

 ## Statistical thesaurus for words from RStudio's ecosystem